 You can use your C tuned ukulele but it will work much better if you keep one uke especially tuned to D, like I do.
 Of course you will also have much more fun if you get some specific lessons on techniques and repertoire.

 It’s going to be fun.
 It’s going to work.
 It’s going to work for you.”

 This will be something different for any of our players.
-Please contact Peter at firstname.lastname@example.org or just turn up on Thursday 25th May, grab a beer and cheap pizza.
+Please contact Peter at firstname.lastname@example.org or just turn up on Thursdays, grab a beer and some great food.
 Brendan and Peter will answer all the questions you have but please bear in mind it’s a live session, not a workshop.

 Why not have a craic?

 RELATED POSTS: CELTIC SESSIONS AT NEW VENUE IN WOOLOONGABBA

 Check the News & Events Page for all the latest info on jams and performances.